 jq is an awesome tool to play with JSON data at the commandline.
+It is akin to the Unix text manipulation tools, but for JSON.

 $ sudo apt install jq